EndPointCorp/end-point-blog/2014/04/23/dictionary-comprehensions-in-python.html.md

 numbers = [i for i in xrange(1,11)] + [i for i in xrange(1,6)]
 ```

-The most complicated way of removing duplicates I've ever seen was:
+The most complicated way of removing duplicates I’ve ever seen was:

 ```python
 unique_numbers = []